isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2019-05-07-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-on-The-Protection-from-Online-Falsehoods-and-Manipulation-Bill.md

 ---
-layout: post
-title: Second Reading Speech by Senior Minister of State for Law, Mr Edwin Tong on The Protection from Online Falsehoods and Manipulation Bill
+title: 'Second Reading Speech by Senior Minister of State for Law, Mr Edwin Tong on The Protection from Online Falsehoods and Manipulation Bill'
-date:   2019-05-07
+date: 2019-05-07T00:00:00.000Z
 permalink: /news/parliamentary-speeches/Second-Reading-Speech-by-Senior-Minister-of-state-for-Law-Mr-Edwin-Tong-on-pofma

 ---

 7 May 2019 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)